 - Researching Soldiers who Served in the Indian Army

 I also offer a First World War Soldier Research Service.

-First World War war diaries were kept by units abroad to record their daily activities and location.
-There were two main reasons they were kept and the following information is taken from the Field Service Pocket Book (1914):
+First World War war diaries were kept by units serving abroad to record their daily activities and location.
+There were two main reasons they were kept as Field Service Pocket Book (1914) explains:

 (a) To furnish an accurate record of the operations from which the history of the war can subsequently be prepared.

 (b) To collect information for future reference with a view of effecting improvements in the organization, education, training, equipment and administration of the army for war.

 The information recorded in a war diary varied considerably not only between units but also month by month.
 The diary was usually handwritten, though sometimes typed by an officer and you’ll often find their signature in the bottom right-hand corner of a page.
 The Field Service Pocket Book (1914) explained the type of information an officer should record: